Compressing Hypergraphs using Suffix Sorting: Experimental Results

 \section{Experimental Results}

 We compare the hypergraph representations in \autoref{tab:algorthims} on the hypergraphs listed in \autoref{tab:data_sets}.
-We group the hypergraphs datasets into three categories: uncommon hypergraphs (SeCo, HoCo, SeBi, and HoBi) with fewer than $1,500$ nodes, midsize hypergraphs (MaAn, WaTr, and TrCl), and large hypergraphs (CpFr, StAn, AmRe, and CoOr).
+We investigate midsize hypergraphs (MaAn, WaTr, and TrCl), and large hypergraphs (CoFr, StAn, AmRe, and CoOr).

-To evaluate practical applicability, we measure construction time, compression ratio, RAM usage, and query performance.
-Metrics such as time and peak RAM (max-rss) are obtained from Snakemake~\cite{moelder2021}.\footnote{The test is available at \url{https://github.com/adlerenno/hypercsa-test}.}

-We implemented HyperCSA using the Succinct Data Structure Library~\cite{gog2014}.\footnote{The implementation is available at \url{https://github.com/adlerenno/hypercsa}.} All tests were performed on a Debian 5.10.209-2 machine with 512GB RAM and 128 Cores Intel(R) Xeon(R) Platinum 8462Y+ @ 2.80GHz.
-Appendix~\ref{appendix:test_results} contains numerical results and additional evaluations.
+To evaluate practical applicability, we measure\footnote{The test is available at \url{https://github.com/adlerenno/hypercsa-test}.} construction time, compression ratio, RAM usage, and query performance.
+All tests were performed on a Debian 5.10.209-2 machine with 512GB RAM and 128 Cores Intel(R) Xeon(R) Platinum 8462Y+ @ 2.80GHz.
+We implemented HyperCSA using the Succinct Data Structure Library~\cite{gog2014}.
+We were unable to evaluate CHGL due to outdated package requirements, but CHGL uses an incidence list implementation comparable to the included implementation of Liu et al.~\cite{liu2024}.

-First, we evaluate the compression ratios: Compression ratios above 1 indicate output sizes that are larger than the plain list input file.\footnote{Liu et al.\cite{liu2024} use the incidence list as the baseline, rather than the plain list.} For uncommon and large hypergraphs, missing data points of Array-V, Array-E and Array-V\&E in \autoref{figure:compression_ratio} indicate abortions due to execution times of more than 5 days each.
-MaAn and WaTr are also used in Liu et al.\cite{liu2024}.

-On SeCo and HoCo, the incidence matrix compresses best with a slight advantage over HyperCSA.
-On all other hypergraphs, HyperCSA achieves the best compression.
-HyperCSA is at least $4$ times smaller in compression ratio than the approach of Liu et al.~\cite{liu2024}, and over $8$ smaller on CoOr.
-Hygra performs better than Liu et al.~\cite{liu2024}, but HyperCSA is still about $5$ times smaller than Hygra.
-The incidence matrix is compact for small graphs but infeasible on large hypergraphs like CoOr, where the incidence matrix exceeds $35$Tb of memory.
-Overall, HyperCSA provides consistently superior compression, especially for large scale hypergraphs.
+First, we evaluate compression ratios in \autoref{figure:compression_ratio}.
+Compression ratios above one indicate output sizes that are larger than the plain list input file.
+For large hypergraphs, missing data points of Array-V, Array-E and Array-V\&E indicate abortions due to execution times of more than 5 days each.
+On all hypergraphs, HyperCSA achieves the best compression.
+HyperCSA is at least four times smaller in compression ratio than the approach of Liu et al.~\cite{liu2024} and also at least four times smaller than Hygra.
+The incidence matrix is compact for the MaAn hypergraph but infeasible on large hypergraphs like CoOr, where it exceeds $35$Tb of memory.
+Overall, HyperCSA provides consistently superior compression.